 Both Switch and Switch 2 versions are confirmed, which matters for the large installed base still on the original hardware.
 No specific technical differences between the two versions have been detailed yet, so whether Switch 2 owners get any visual or performance upgrades beyond the base experience remains to be seen ahead of launch.

-For Avatar fans who've been waiting for a fighting game that actually takes the franchise seriously, July 2 is the date to mark.
-You'll want to check the launch announcement details from Gematsu for the full breakdown on pre-order bonuses and deluxe edition contents as that information surfaces closer to release.
-Make sure to check out more:
+For Avatar fans who've been waiting for a fighting game that takes the franchise seriously, July 2 is the date to mark.
+Pre-order bonuses and deluxe edition contents should surface closer to release.